 Bandwidth is the maximum data transfer capability of a network or Internet connection; that is to say, the amount of data that can be sent through a connection at the same time.
 Bandwidth is usually measured in Megabits per second (Mbps).

 A CDN or Content Delivery Network is a network of servers and data centers which are geographically distributed in order to improve availability and performance by placing content copies in a cache closer to end users.
+More details about what a CDN is.

 A cluster is a group of servers that are connected with each other over a network, and which acts as a single server in many aspects.